Anti-Inflammatory Breakfast Recipes

 • 1/2 cup cooked of either quinoa, amaranth, teff or brown rice

-• 2 tbsp of either chopped dates, apple juice-sweetened cranberries or raisins
+• 2 tbsp dates, raisins or cranberries

 • 1 tsp cinnamon